fMeow/arangors/README.md

 By now, the available features of arangors are:

-- make connection to arangoDB
+- make connection to ArangoDB
 - get list of databases and collections
 - fetch database and collection info
 - create and delete database or collections